laynefyc/php-monitor/README.md

 	cd php-monitor
 	composer update --ignore-platform-reqs
 	````
-2. The project can set data storage mode and supports mysql, mongodb, SQLite.
+2. The project can set data storage mode and supports MySQL, MongoDB, SQLite.
 Set in configuration file `src/config/config.php`,The information is as follows:

 	````php